Ba4bes/SeasonsOfServerless/C01-The_Perfect_Turkey/readme.md

 This is a PowerShell function App.
 Approach was to just let PowerShell do the math.
 I have added Ascii art because #TeamAsciiArt and converted to grams so the recipe is usable for europeans :-).

+Credit for the ASCII art goes to [this awesome 90s website](https://oocities.org/spunk1111/)

 ## Try it yourself

 The function is designed to be called from a interactive prompt, but also works in a browser.